Creating an Exchange Marketplace listing

 Once you publish your listing, it will automatically be placed into business type categories that Exchange believes will give your listing the most visibility for the right buyers.

-If you have made more than $100 USD in whitelisted sales (sales made through Shopify), then you can choose which industry type your listing will appear under.
+If you have made more than $100 USD in verified sales (sales made through Shopify), then you can choose which industry type your listing will appear under.
 The revenue is updated in the Exchange Marketplace listing at the beginning of every month.
 These industries include Fashion & Apparel, Electronics & Gadgets, Health & beauty, and so on.
 If your business has made less than $100 USD in revenue, then you won't see an option to select an industry for your business.

 In addition to Industry, your listing is automatically placed in many other categories.
 Here are the categories your business may appear in and what qualifies it to display in these categories.

-A Starter store is any business that has been listed with under $100 in whitelisted sales (those made through Shopify).
+A Starter store is any business that has been listed with under $100 in verified sales (those made through Shopify).
 If this is the case with your business, then you won't see the option to pick an industry when creating your listing.
 This is the most popular category on Exchange, and being placed in this category will give your listing a lot of visibility and increase your chances of selling.

 If your online store has installed a dropshipping app, it will automatically be placed in the Dropshipping category on Exchange.
 Dropshipping apps include Oberlo, Spocket, Modalyst, and more.
 Your business may not rely on these apps as a primary fulfillment method, but will still be displayed in the dropshipping category.
 This is still helpful for buyers looking for a business that is equipped for dropshipping.